tiswanso/governance/OPERATING_MODEL.md

     2. Guide architectural decisions and set standards.
     3. Resolve escalated technical or governance disputes.
     4. Ensure the community adheres to the Code of Conduct and licensing standards.
-    5. Approve critical changes to the Collective's recommendations for affiliate projects governance, or licensing.
+    5. Approve critical changes to the Collective’s recommendations for affiliate projects governance, or licensing.
     6. Direct marketing, including evangelism, events and ecosystem engagement

 ### 3.3 Contributors